23 Animals With Long Necks

 During the Late Jurassic period, the Diplodocus lived about 156-145 million years ago.

-Its fossils have been found in North America and are believed to have been one of the longest animals ever lived.
+Its fossils have been found in North America, and it is believed to have been one of the longest-lived animals ever.

 Although it is now extinct, it remains a fascinating creature and an important part of our understanding of prehistoric life.